 Clay: The Other Mineral

 Next are other minerals we will just lump into one major category called Clay.
-There are a several different groups of clays based on the chemical combination of the minerals.
-All clays are hydrous aluminium silicates, made up of ultra fine mineral particles and some minor impurities.
-They can become plastic when wet.
+There are a several different groups of clay based on the chemical combination of the minerals.
+All clay is hydrous aluminium silicates, made up of ultra fine mineral particles and some minor impurities.
+They can become plastic like when wet.

-As a side note on clay, did you know that water had to be present in order for it to form?
+Fun fact on clay.
+Did you know that water had to be present in order for it to form?
 That makes clay rare in the solar system.

 You can read more about my experiment and the observable differences here: I personally haven't seen anything against it other than the fact that any mineral may have impurities and it can be “plastic like” when mixed with water and it felt goopy sticky when I mixed it with oil.
 Again, clay is pretty bountiful and fairly cheap to come by which makes it an common filler used by some to keep manufacturing costs down.